mbogner/kafka-kraft2/README.md

   added to cache the file locally and speed up image build.
 Of course adding the download to the image build would be possible as well, but I wanted to avoid re-downloads.
 * cd to `connectors` and run `download-connect-plugins.sh` to download some sample plugins.
+* run the script `docker-compose-build.sh`.
+This builds the used kafka container and avoids rebuilding the same image multiple times.
+You can of course also run `docker compose -f docker-compose-build.yml build` yourself which is what the script wraps for you.
 * Then simply start the docker-compose setup: `docker compose up -d`

 For connections from your dev machine you need to add `/etc/hosts` entries for kraft1, kraft2 and kraft3 targeting